Chalarangelo/30-seconds-of-code/snippets/select.md

 ### select

-Retrieve a property that indicated by the selector from an object.
+Retrieve a property indicated by the selector from an object.

 If the property does not exists returns `undefined`.